ojvribeiro/yotoojs/README.md

 # YotooJS

-Tiny library to fetch videos from YouTube
+Tiny library to fetch videos from YouTube.

 ## Installation